stytchauth/stytch-react-native-example/README.md

 cd stytch-react-native-example
 ```

-Copy the `.env.template` file and use the public token found in your Stytch [project dashboard](https://stytch.com/dashboard/api-keys).
+Copy the `.env.template` file into `.env.local`.
+Set the public token found in your Stytch [project dashboard](https://stytch.com/dashboard/api-keys) in the local copy.

 **Install Dependencies**